Professional Development Workshops in Your School

 Engaging productively in discussion is an important social-emotional skill, essential in community life and civic participation.
 In this workshop you will practice multiple easy-to-use strategies that help students learn and internalize discussion skills and increase engagement and participation by all students.

 In every classroom, children encounter people with experiences different from their own.
 In this workshop, designed for K-5 teachers, you will explore three important avenues for creating a classroom culture that values multiple perspectives: engaging in your own self-reflection, fostering students’ disposition to engage with different perspectives, and designing an inclusive physical space.
+You will leave with tools for nurturing your students' inclination and ability to build community with others.